StackStorm/st2docs/docs/source/inquiries.rst

       permission_types:
         - "inquiry_respond"

 Inquiries also honor execution permissions for the workflow they were generated from.
-For instance, if user``iinherit`` has ``action_execute`` permissions on the workflow ``examples.mistral-ask-basic``, they don't need to be explicitly granted ``inquiry_respond`` permissions - this is done automatically.
+For instance, if user``inherit`` has ``action_execute`` permissions on the workflow ``examples.mistral-ask-basic``, they don't need to be explicitly granted ``inquiry_respond`` permissions - this is done automatically.

 The following is an example role that only grants permissions to execute a workflow that contains a ``core.ask`` action, but doesn't explicitly grant ``inquiry_respond`` permissions.
 However, any user that's been assigned to this role will still be permitted to respond.

 .. code-block:: yaml